ClouDesire/docusaurus/docs/billing.md

 calculations.

 A typical example could be an "active-users" pay-per-use metric.
-Let's consider an hypotetical 30-days billing period, and the following scenario:
+Let's consider a hypothetical 30-days billing period, and the following scenario:

 * the customer activated 10 users for the first 10 days